MoveScope

 Relevant when remote income is strong and documented, but the real question is whether the tax and residence setup still works after the novelty wears off.

-Best for career-led moves, especially when city selection, salary level, and family logistics matter more than sun-and-lifestyle content.
+Best for career-led moves where city selection, salary level, and family logistics matter more than aesthetics.

 Watchouts